2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>365f43d4-7b2c-5961-a184-157b8c1a0116</chapterId>

 At this point, your community is already launched.
-All that remains is to wait for new bitcoiners and interested parties to arrive, with the goal of developing it.
+All that remains is to wait for new Bitcoiners and interested parties to arrive, with the goal of developing it.

-However, you cannot go any further without knowing that **there are platforms that allow interested bitcoiners to find communities and meet-ups near them**.
+However, you cannot go any further without knowing that **there are platforms that allow interested Bitcoiners to find communities and meet-ups near them**.

 That is why **it is crucial that you take a few minutes to request to be listed on these sites and platforms**.